 Abnormal pronation or collapse of the arch can cause a damaging twist as demonstrated in the video.
 Achilles Tendonosis is a chronic breakdown of the tendon over time and usually without inflammation.

-A study which was created in 2008 reported between 50 and 100% relief (average 92%) from Achilles tendinopathy symptoms with the use of custom foot orthotics.
+A study that was created in 2008 reported between 50 and 100% relief (average 92%) from Achilles tendinopathy symptoms with the use of custom foot orthotics.

 The orthotics for the patient with Achilles tendinopathy should limit heel eversion and subsequent internal rotation of the tibia to prevent an internal twist of the Achilles tendon.